 In vitro cytotoxicity, cell adhesion and morphology were conducted utilizing DPSCs as a model cell type.
 The cells were cultured in alpha-MEM (PAN-Biotech, Aidenbach, Germany), supplemented with 15% foetal bovine serum (FBS) (PAN-Biotech, Aidenbach, Germany), 2 mM L-glutamine (PAN-Biotech, Aidenbach, Germany), 100 μg/mL penicillin/streptomycin (PAN-Biotech, Aidenbach, Germany), and 2.5 μg/mL amphotericin (Thermo Fisher Scientific, Waltham, MA, UK).
 The cells were incubated in 5% CO2 at 37°C.

 Cells were trypsinized with trypsin/EDTA (Thermo Fisher Scientific, Waltham, MA, UK) and subsequently seeded onto the WPI-γ-PGA scaffolds.
 Prior to cell seeding, the scaffolds underwent a 10 min UV irradiation.
-For the proliferation assessment, a suspension of DPSCs, (50 × 103 cells per scaffold) was introduced in a 10 μL volume of complete medium.
+For the proliferation assessment, a suspension of DPSCs, (50 × 103 cells per scaffold) was introduced into a 10 μL volume of complete medium.
 Subsequently, 200 μL of culture medium was added to each scaffold.
 The culture medium was replaced every three days.

 An AlamarBlue™ (Thermo Fisher Scientific, Waltham, MA, UK) viability assay was conducted to evaluate the cellular viability of the WPI-γ-PGA hydrogels.
 The hydrogels were seeded with DPSCs (n=5).
 The resazurin-based indicator stains viable cells, producing a red product that can be analysed photometrically.
 On days 3 and 5, 200 μl of Al-amarBlue™ reagent, diluted in alpha-MEM at a 1:10 ratio, were added to each well and incubated at 37°C for 60 min.
 After incubation, 100 μl of the supernatants were transferred to a 96-well plate, and their absorbance was measured at 570 and 600 nm using a Synergy HTX Multi-Mode Microplate Reader (BioTek, Bad Friedrichshall, Germany).
 The cell-seeded scaffolds were rinsed twice with PBS, and their culture media were renewed.